henrik42/solo/README.md

 default of 200), so you have to make sure they get closed at the right time.

-Viewed from CLJS sending & receiving data through a websocket is kind of like using `<!`and `>!` on a `core.async` channel.
+Viewed from CLJS sending & receiving data __asynchronuously__ through a websocket is kind of like using `<!` and `>!` on a `core.async` _channel_ (see below!).
 That's why some (all?)
-CLJS libs that support websockets use `core.async` channels in their API as an interface to the underlying websocket.
+CLJS libs that support websockets use `core.async` _channels_ in their API as an interface to the underlying websocket.

-Note that reverse proxys, load balancers, firewalls and routers sometimes may interfere with websocket usage [6].
-Note also that the client (e.g. browser) may use an HTTP proxy when talking to the websocket URL which introduces yet another indirection in the communication path.
+Note that HTTP proxys, reverse proxys, load balancers and firewalls may interfere with websocket usage [6].

 [1] https://en.wikipedia.org/wiki/WebSocket
 [2] https://tools.ietf.org/html/draft-ietf-hybi-thewebsocketprotocol-03